jordan-joseph126/joseph-heating-fuel-analysis/README.md

 ### If You Don't Have Anaconda Yet

-Skip this health check for now and proceed to Section 1.1 to install Anaconda.
-After installation, return here and run the health check before attempting environment creation.
+Skip the Conda check steps for now and proceed to Section 1.1 to install Anaconda.
+After installation, return here and then check before attempting environment creation.

 ---